joshv523/face-recognition-brain/README.md

 The back-end code of the project is on a separate GitHub repo called face-recognition-api

-What I Used:
+What I Used: \n
 Front-End:
-1. React
+1. React.js
 2. CSS (Tachyons)